-respectful relationships and personal safety program for grades 7 to 12
+Respectful relationships, consent and personal safety program for grades 7 to 12

-about the program
+About the program

-Facilitators create a safe environment where students are encouraged to work collaboratively and apply critical thinking to solve complex issues unique to young people.
+Our specialist facilitators create a safe environment where students are encouraged to work collaboratively and apply critical thinking to solve complex issues unique to young people.

 Aligned with the National Curriculum, the program is delivered across grades 7 to 12 and is tailored to each age group in acknowledgment of the vast developmental differences that can exist during adolescence.
 Delivered in one full day or two half-day sessions, students engage in individual and group activities to reinforce key personal safety messages.